Unveiling the Face-Dependent Ice Growth Kinetics: Insights from Molecular Dynamics on the Basal and Prism Surfaces: Methodology

 \subsection{Molecular Dynamics Simulations}

-We started from the ice slabs in the QLL equilibrium state obtained by MD simulations as described in Ref \cite{shi2022investigating}.
-MD simulations were carried out up to 160 ns using the large-scale atomic/molecular massively parallel simulator (LAMMPS, Mar 03, 2020 version) package \cite{plimpton1995fast} in the NVT ensemble.
-For the TIP4P model, the cutoff for the long-range Coulomb and Van der Waals interactions was set as 12 \AA, and a time step of 1 fs was used.
-For the mW model, a timestep of 1 fs was used.
-The temperature was controlled by a Nos\'e-Hoover thermostat with a relaxation time of 100 fs at 240 K, 245 K, 250 K, 255 K, 260 K, 265 K, and 270 K for TIP4P/Ice and at 200 K, 210 K, 220 K, 230 K, 240 K, 245 K, 250 K, 255 K, 260 K, 265 K, and 270 K for mW.
+We started from the ice slabs in the QLL equilibrium state obtained by MD simulations as previously described\cite{shi2022investigating}.
+MD simulations were carried out for up to 160 ns, using the Large-scale Atomic/Molecular Massively Parallel Simulator (LAMMPS, Mar 03, 2020 version) package\cite{plimpton1995fast} in the NVT ensemble.
+For the TIP4P model, the cutoffs for the long-range Coulomb and Van der Waals interactions were set at 12 \AA, and a time step of 1 fs was used.
+For the mW model, a time step of 1 fs was also used for the crystallization simulations, while a 5 fs time step was used for the preparatory MD simulations to equilibrate the slabs and their QLLs.
+The smallest time step for mW was used because of the very fast crystallization rate with this force field so as not to lose details.